User Agreement for PayPal Services

 - For more than one claim for a single PayPal payment;

-- If you initiate a dispute through the Resolution Centre and also file a Chargeback directly with your Credit Card provider or a claim with any other company with respect to the same transaction.
+- If you initiate a dispute through the Resolution Centre and also file a Chargeback directly with your Credit Card provider.
 If you receive payments from both us and another organisation with respect to the same transaction, we will seek to recover any payment we have made to you under this policy;

 - If you do not comply with the process set out in clause S14; or

 - If you do not comply with your responsibilities as set out in clause S15.

 S14.1 If you purchase an item using our Services where the item is not received or is “significantly not as described,” you may file a dispute in the Resolution Centre within 180 calendar days of the date of the transaction.